ManuelePasini/slides-markdown/slides/digital_twins.md

 - Two main policies, both organize disk components into logical levels (or tiers) and are controlled by a size ratio T:
   - <b>Tiering</b> merge: maintains up to T components per level:
     - When level L is full, its T components are merged into a new component at level L + 1;
-    - better write performance;
+    - Better write performance;
-    - good read performance.
+    - Good read performance.
   - <b>Leveling</b> merge: each level only maintains one component:
-    - component at level L is T times larger than the component at level L − 1;
+    - Component at level L is T times larger than the component at level L − 1;
-    - component at level L will be merged multiple times with incoming components at level L − 1;
+    - Component at level L will be merged multiple times with incoming components at level L − 1;
     - When it fills up, it will then be mergedinto level L + 1;
-    - better read performance;
+    - Better read performance;
-    - higher write amplification.
+    - Higher write amplification.
 :::

 ::: {.column width="30%"}